aliadelmahdi77/Autonomous-Robotic-System/README.md

 ## Team Members

-This project is carried out by a team of 6 Elecronics and Communication Engineering (ECE) students.
+This project is carried out by a team of 6 Electronics and Communication Engineering (ECE) students.